Blog: Come Exploring With Us

 Guests staying with us have exclusive playing rights at private Member club – The Eastern Golf Club – during their stay.

 The Greg Norman designed, 27-hole championship standard course opened on July 1, 2015.
-Featuring three courses, including two top ranked golf courses in Golf Australia Magazine’s ‘Top 100 Golf Courses Australia 2020’, golfers are presented with a highly playable environment; with a course design that ensures the spectacular natural features and dramatic views are maximised to enrich the playing experience.
+Featuring three courses, including one top ranked golf course in Golf Australia Magazine’s ‘Top 100 Golf Courses Australia 2022’, golfers are presented with a highly playable environment; with a course design that ensures the spectacular natural features and dramatic views are maximised to enrich the playing experience.

 “Yarra Valley’s Eastern Golf Club is a truly special place where players can enjoy teeing off with kangaroos while taking in the spectacular views of the surrounding Christmas Hills and Dividing Ranges.
 This course delivers a natural golf experience and I am proud to be a part of it.” – Greg Norman, Greg Norman Golf Course Design